chantastic/prompt-guidelines/README.markdown

 A user shouldn't be able to easily delete data.
 Put some speed bumps in place.

-Your first line of defence is going to be the Action button.
+Your first line of defense is going to be the Action button.
 It should look pretty ominous.

 #### Action Button